Industrial Motor Health Tips | Modern Maintenance Solutions

 Workers might not be around, notice, or know why vibrations increase seemingly at random.
 However, sensor packages able to log data throughout operation might show an increase in vibration is only happening at a specific speed.
 Having this information can reduce or eliminate the time spent operating at speeds that cause excessive vibration.

-Tip: If an application runs at a constant speed a VFD isn’t necessary and would incur a higher cost compared to a soft start solution.
+If an application runs at a constant speed, a VFD might not be necessary and would incur a higher cost compared to a soft start solution.
+These days, VFDs might just provide more communication functionality to justify the extra cost, but still, any unnecessary function would be considered a waste of budget.

-Problems around VFD might be new for some, but most know that wear and damage on motors, bearings, and gearboxes can increase when a motor is started.
+Problems concerning VFD might introduce new challenges, but most engineers understand that wear and damage on motors, bearings, and gearboxes tend to accelerate when faced with more frequent start/stop cycles.
 While there isn’t much maintenance or monitoring can do to reduce this, devices can be added to provide a softer or more gradual start.
-Devices known as soft starters and VFDs can ramp up speeds to reduce wear and damage associated with starting a motor.
+Both soft starters and VFDs can ramp up speeds to reduce wear and damage associated with starting a motor.

 Healthy Motor IIoT Solutions